ZupIT/nimbus-docs/swiftui/getting-started.md

 Above, `baseUrl` is the url to our backend server and `components` is the map with all components that can be rendered for a Server Driven View.
 Nimbus has a lot of customizations and they're mostly done via the modifier functions for `Nimbus`.
 To check every possible configuration, please check the
 [dedicate topic](configuration.md).

-Above, we used a gist in Github to show an example.
-In real applications, this would be the url to your backend server, i.e. the application that provides the JSON for the server driven views.

 ## 3. Rendering a server driven view
 To render a server driven view, we need a `NimbusNavigator`.
 This is because, a server driven view may not be just one view, it can have instructions